EngineHub/WorldGuard/README.md

 And he will become the owner of the region.
-Region price is deducted from his economy account and each of previous region owners will get equal share of the payment (this currently doesn't work due to case incompatibility between WG and economy plugins and this has not yet been resolved).
+Region price is deducted from his economy account and each of previous region owners will get equal share of the payment if they have economy accounts.

 All previous region owners will lose their rights for that region (an option to just add a new owner instead may be implemented).

-If a group owns a region, they will not receive any payment as well (to be implemented).
+If a group is among owners of a region, they will not receive any payment at all (to be implemented, perhaps).

+`buyable` region flag is set back to `false` upon buying, but `price` flag is preserved.

 Issues
 ======